THE 60s, VALL’ELLERO

 Or maybe it was all because of that big one, up there: that round, yellow and happy sun, popped out from behind the Monte Moro, that had turned the sharp ice into soft ice cream, good for sealskins, skis, legs, heart and soul?

-In 2010, after 50 years of absence, I returned to Norea.
-Next to the fountain there was a dwarf.
+In 2010, after 50 years of absence, I returned to Norea: there was a dwarf near the fountain.

-A few months ago, the last dwarf died.
+A few years later the last of the dwarves also died.

 The original version of this story appeared in the magazine: Alpidoc 45, march 2003, pp 52-57.